 More Artists in this genre: Bill Traylor, who only began to draw and paint at age 84, was born a slave in Alabama.
 Eugene Von Bruenchenhein (1910–83), a baker who photographed his wife as the pinup star of his own fantasies and built chicken-bone thrones.
 Marino Auriti (1891–1980) was a self-taught Italian-born artist.

 Sources for this article: Wikipedia.com, in addition to those websites mentioned above with links to their websites.

 So, are you an artist who has described yourself as “Self-Taught”?
 Do any relate to any of these categories?
-If not, maybe you could be choosing a more accurate genre to convey yourself and your art.
+If not, maybe you could be choosing a more accurate genre for your art.

 Need Help Writing Your Artist’s Biography?